firstgear/learn-javascript/01-js-basics.md

 ```

 ### Testing the Elements of an Array

+Pass callback function to method array.some() or array.every().

 ### Filtering an Array

+Pass callback function to method array.filter().

+eg. Yelp restaurant filter on "Open Now"

 ### Mapping an Array

+Pass callback function to method array.map() to map every element of array into something else.

+eg. html bullet points from array

 ### Reducing an Array

+Pass callback funtion to method array.reduce() including reduce algorithm using accumulator and currentValue.

+eg. sum of array

 ### Exercise 1- Array from Range
 ### Exercise 2- Includes
 ### Exercise 3- Except